KFreon/KaelsKabbage/content/posts/14-service-worker-updates/index.md

 {{% /info %}}

 # Issues
 One issue we had was local testing.
-CRA doesn't run the service worker when doing an {{< inline "npm start" >}} as there isn't really a server for it to run on.
+CRA doesn't run the service worker when doing an `npm start` as there isn't really a server for it to run on.
 See the [documentation](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app) for info.
-The workaround was to do {{< inline "npm build" >}} and setup a local server using {{< inline "http-server" >}} and run it from there.
+The workaround was to do `npm build` and setup a local server using `http-server` and run it from there.

 The fun one that I didn't have to worry about was the one where you cache something too aggressively and can't get the service worker to behave.